Round Hill (Dartmouth, Massachusetts)

 Colonel Green's Mansion at Round Hill with Buzzards Bay in the foreground.

 Round Hill, originally called Hap's Hill, is a location in Dartmouth, Massachusetts of historical significance, which eventually became a gated community.

-History

 The MIT radio telescope on top of a water tank as they appeared in 2000, with Buzzards Bay in the foreground.

-Original description
+Early European settlement

 The first historical description of the hill was by Gabriel Archer, who kept a record of the 1602 expedition of Bartholomew Gosnold from Falmouth, Cornwall to what was then known as Northern Virginia.
 On May 25, 1602 (o.s.), the vessel Concord having first entering Buzzards Bay (which the crew called Gosnolls Hope) from Vineyard Sound, they determined to make the west side of on an islet within Cuttyhunk Island their settlement.